 Dropbox is among the simplest and most elegant cloud storage and file-syncing services.
 It gives you access to your files from nearly anywhere.
 You can install Dropbox on virtually any computer or mobile device.
 Dozens of apps integrate easily with Dropbox, too, making it highly versatile.

 A Dropbox Basic account gets you 2G of space and is completely free.
 And, if you and all of your employees have a Basic account, this may be enough to last you through the lean early days of your business.
-But, never fear- there’s plenty of room to expand.
-Standard business plans start at 2 terabytes of space and you can learn all about business pricing here (we’re big fans of Dropbox and use it at crowdSPRING).
+But never fear- there’s plenty of room to expand.
+Standard business plans start at 2 terabytes of space, and you can learn all about business pricing here (we’re big fans of Dropbox and use it at crowdspring).
+You can also explore numerous Dropbox alternatives.

 Grasshopper is a virtual phone system.
 And (even though there are days when you don’t even want to think about picking up a phone- or is that just me?) every business needs a phone service.
 But, Grasshopper isn’t your usual phone service; it allows you to transform your personal cell phone into a business line.

-Grasshopper provides your business with a local or a toll-free business number and extensions for each of your employees.
+Grasshopper provides your business with a local or a toll-free business number and extensions for each employee.
 It offers a voicemail transcription service that delivers your message in text format to your email.
 And, Grasshopper offers call forwarding to any cell phone.
 So, you’re always ‘in the office’.
 If you want to be.
+There are also many compelling Grasshopper alternatives, so you have plenty of options.

-As your business grows, MailChimp can scale with you to handle larger message volume and advanced features.
-Pricing for these higher service levels start at $10/month and climb to $199.
+MailChimp can scale with you as your business grows to handle larger message volume and advanced features.
+Pricing for these higher service levels starts at $10/month and climbs to $199.
 We’re big fans of Mailchimp and use it at crowdSPRING.

 Molly McLaughlin and Fahmida Rashid of PC Magazine reviewed MailChimp in March of 2017.
 They concluded,